lake-wg/edhoc/draft-ietf-lake-traces.md

 3d 8f 65 f3 26 20 b7 49 be e8 d2 78 ef a9 0e
 ~~~~~~~~

 Invalid 16-bit encoding 19 00 03 of METHOD = 3.
-Correct is the deterministic encoding 03 according to Section 1.4 of {{I-D.ietf-lake-edhoc}}.
+Correct is the deterministic encoding 03 according to Section 1.4 of {{I-D.ietf-lake-edhoc}} and Section 4.2.1 of {{RFC8949}}.

 ~~~~~~~~
 Invalid message_1 (39 bytes)